mdpiper/knowledge/git.md

 A directory is created locally with the name of the clone.
 This is the _working directory_.
 Specifying the name of the clone (as in the second example) is optional.

+(Why does Github repeatedly ask for my username and password?
+Because I'm using an [HTTPS remote URL](https://help.github.com/articles/why-is-git-always-asking-for-my-password).
+I have the option to set up [password caching](https://help.github.com/articles/set-up-git#password-caching), but I should really be using [ssh keys](https://help.github.com/articles/connecting-to-github-with-ssh/).)

 ## Status